 “So, tell me about Friday.
 What happened after you stormed out?”
 I sigh.

 “I told Christian that I didn’t want anybody to follow me.
 I usually have a security detail, but this time, I just wanted to be alone.
 That turned out to be a bad move.”
-At that moment, Christian comes back into the great room with the spritzers on a tray.
+At that moment, Christian comes back into the great room with the spritzers and a plate, flatware and napkin on a tray.

 “Here you go, Gerald.”
 He hands the drink to Gerald after sitting the tray on the coffee table.
 “Are you okay?” he says, sitting next to me, concern etched all over his face.
 I nod.
 Gerald is quiet and raises his eyebrow at Christian.

-“This,” he is stroking his forehead, “is her tell.
+“This,” he’s stroking his forehead, “is her tell.
 Whenever she’s particularly flustered, she rubs her forehead.”
 I gape at him as he turns to face me.
 “What?”